drupal-composer/drupal-scaffold/README.md

   }
 }
 ```
-The `method` setting selects how the scaffold files will be downloaded.
-Currently, `drush` and `http` are supported.
-If the `http` method is selected,
-then the `source` option may be used to specify the URL to download the
+The `source` option may be used to specify the URL to download the
-scaffold files from.
-The default source is drupal.org.
+scaffold files from; the default source is drupal.org.
 The literal string
 `{version}` in the `source` option is replaced with the current version of
 Drupal core being updated prior to download.